zcking/http_rx/README.md

 # HTTP Rx - Your HTTP Doctor

 **HTTP Rx** is a simple site/http monitor for your websites and HTTP endpoints.
-The tool monitors a given list of endpoint configurations and sends alerts if the expected health check does not pass.
+The tool monitors a given list of endpoint configurations and logs errors if the expected health check does not pass.

-Additional reporting is also provided and be configured per health check.

 ---